MasWag/FalCAuN/tutorial/tutorial.md

 It is hard to deal with real-valued signals so that alphabet abstraction is introduced.
 A `SULMapper` provides an input mapper, mapping from real values to discrete alphabets, and an output mapper vise versa.
-The approximated mealy-machine uses these alphabet-abstracted signals.
+The approximated Mealy machine uses these alphabet-abstracted signals.
 ```kotlin
 // Define the input and output mappers
 val throttleValues = listOf(0.0, 100.0)